dagu-org/dagu/README.md

 You can change the status of any task to a `failed` state.
 Then, when you retry the workflow, it will execute the failed one and any subsequent.

-### Does it provide sucheduler function?
+### Does it provide sucheduler daemon?

-No, it doesn't provide scheduler function at this moment.
-It is meant to be used with cron or other schedulers.
-But we may add a scheduler functionality in the future development.
+Not yet.
+Please use it with cron or other schedulers at this moment.

 ### How does it track running processes without DBMS?